cardano-foundation/CIPs/CIP-0118/README-implicit.md

 1. Party A sends an transaction T1 disposing of some tokens on chain D (either by burning them or putting them in a special token pool) to B as well as to chain D
-2. Party A sends a transaction T2 with a request for the same amount of tokens as in (1) on Cardano to B
+2. Party A sends a transaction T2 missing the same amount of tokens as in (1) on the Cardano platform to B
-3. Bridge B waits for T1 to settle on D, then submits the zone `[T2; T3]` to Cardano, where `T3` fulfills the request of `T2`
+3. Bridge B waits for T1 to settle on D, then submits the zone `[T2; T3]` to Cardano, where `T3` provides the assets missing in `T2`